kharvey19/email-redaction-system/enhanced/performance_summary.md

 | 1,000 | 9.0s | 3.2s | 64% |
 | 10,000 | 84.5s | 25.8s | 69% |

+Note: This will have to be tested with real data

 ## Key Findings

 The system scales excellently with parallel processing providing 54-69% speedups.
 Chart generation is the primary bottleneck, while the sub-linear scaling pattern makes it ideal for high-volume deployments.